hadley/adv-r/C-interface.md

     install.packages("inline")
     library(inline)

 You'll also (obviously) need a working C compiler.
+Windows users can use Rupert Murdoch's [Rtools](http://cran.r-project.org/bin/windows/Rtools/).
+Mac users will need the [Xcode command line tools](http://developer.apple.com/).
+Most linux distributions will come with the necessary compilers.

 The final section of this chapter shows you how to turn C functions you've created with inline into C code for a package

 ## Differences between R and C